MinterTeam/minter-js-sdk/README.md

 ### .getNonce()

-Get nonce for the new transaction from given address.
+Get nonce for the new transaction from a given address.
-Accept address string and make asynchronous request to the blockchain API.
+Accepts address string and makes an asynchronous request to the blockchain API.
-Returns promise that resolves with nonce for new tx (current address tx count + 1).
+Returns promise that resolves with nonce for the new tx (current address tx count + 1).

 ```js
 minter.getNonce('Mx...')